 No visit to Veliko Tarnovo would be complete without visiting Tsarevets Hill.
 This ancient fortress is perched atop a hill overlooking the city and provides stunning views over the valley below.
 If your kids are like mine, they will love exploring its old walls and ramparts and its small church, which dates back to 1230 AD.

 Where To Stay In Bulgaria With Kids

-If you’re looking for family-friendly hotels in Bulgaria, there are loads on the Black Sea Coast.
+When planning a trip to Bulgaria, you’ll need to find family-friendly hotels in Bulgaria; there are loads on the Black Sea Coast.
 That said, we struggled to find dedicated kids’ hotels elsewhere.